 For visitors to Thaland, see: Safety and Travel Insurance Advice for Visitors to Thailand

-Joining Thai Social Security As An Expat
+Joining Thai Social Security as an Expat

 If your work in Thailand involves a traditional employer-employee relationship, you’ll be eligible to enroll in the national social security program.
 This means that your employer is responsible for directing a portion of your pay into the government-administered health care program for you.
 There are two huge advantages to this arrangement.
 The first is that your employer is taking care of the paperwork and administration for you.
-The second is that it can be a great cost saving.
+The second is that it can be a great cost-saving.
 The plan is very economical and having your health care coverage taken care of so seamlessly is a huge perk!

 The cost works out to 5% of your gross salary and caps out at 750 Thai Bhat a month.
 The benefits include both medical treatment and the medicine required for treatment.

-Are Thai Public Hospitals Good
+Are Public Hospitals in Thailand Good

 Whether expats choose local insurance or are enrolled in social security, in both cases they will be using the services of public hospitals.
-The standard of care in Thai public hospitals varies.
+The standard of care in Thailand public hospitals varies.
 In many circumstances, there are long lines, limited support staff, and physician consultations are brief.
 In nearly all facilities, it is assumed that the patient is responsible for their own meals and bathing.
 Therefore, it’s not surprising that a significant portion of expats supplement their coverage or go entirely with a comprehensive expat medical insurance plan.

 One benefit of a global medical plan is that you can actually receive treatment in any country of your choice.
-So if you find a specialist that can treat you in another country, you have the option of receiving care in that country – not just in Thailand.
+So if you find a specialist that can treat you in another country, you have the option of receiving medical care in that country – not just in Thailand.

-Seeing Comfort With Supplemental Insurance
+Seeing Comfort With Supplemental Insurance in Thailand

-There are a number of options for expatriate health insurance in Thailand.
+There are a number of options for expatriate insurance in Thailand.
 Do your research and talk with one of our global medical specialists to help you find the best plan for your specific needs ad budget.